 Good luggage carrying capacity

-You can carry everything that you require during your ride without compromising on the comfort or the ride quality, as the bike has enough space to mount a tank bag and rear rack give an extra edge over its rivals to fit a top box as well.
+You can carry everything that you require during your ride without compromising on the comfort or the ride quality, as the bike has enough space to mount a tank bag and the rear rack give an extra edge over its rivals to fit a top box as well.

 Rear brake ABS can be switched off for better controlling of the bike on off-roads.